Mains/ Pancakes

 Serves: 6

-The recipe is divided into 4 segments: cooking sweet potatoes, making the mash, making the dough, cooking and storing the roti.
-Nutrition Benefits: Sweet Potatoes are highly nutritious.
-They are a good source of carbohydrates yet are considered low glycemic, making them beneficial for those who are regulating their sugar levels.
-They also are rich in vitamin A and C, which are important in keeping a healthy immune system and helps in fighting bacteria and viruses.
+This recipe is divided into four segments: cooking sweet potatoes, making the mash, preparing the dough, and cooking and storing the roti.
+Nutrition benefits: Sweet potatoes are highly nutritious, providing a good source of carbohydrates with a low glycemic index.
+They are rich in vitamins A and C, which support a healthy immune system and help fight bacteria and viruses.

 Ingredients